seigot/python-learning-journal/FinalPresentationScript.md

 The LibraryFinderSystem class finds the best matching libraries by sorting and searching the data.
 The load_libraries method loads and prepares the data.
-The binary_search_closest method finds the best match library from user request efficiently with time complexity O(log n).
+The binary_search_closest method finds the best match library from user request efficiently.
 The run method controls the main flow of the program, including user input, validation, searching, and displaying results.

 The LibraryResultQueue class manages and displays the search results using a queue and display results in order.